 By now you know all about the importance of bold and italicized words in your textbooks.
 These words should always find a prominent place in your notes.
 Another good practice is to look first at the table of contents for each chapter so that you know what is to come.
 There is a good chance each section in the table of contents will be a main heading in your notebook.

 Taking good notes from the textbook is important, since in grad school, professors often expect you to read the text on your own and focus on other points in their lectures.
+This is one of the reasons why imporoving your reading speed can be so important.
 The information in the lectures will often serve to augment the information in your textbook.
 Having separate notes for textbooks and lectures can aid in organization and also lead you to drawing parallels between the two sources of information.

 Read enough of the text through first to get an understanding of the material.
 Be sure to identify the main ideas and sub-points, and write down questions as they arise during your reading.
 If you own your book, highlight important points as you go along.
 If you don't own your book, you can purchase Post-It flags to point out critical information.